cdl-geneseo/geneseo-dictionary/B/Bsexuals.md

 # Bsexuals

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bsexuals

 Created by  Unknown User (tjc13), last modified on Nov 24, 2008

 noun- unofficial name of the B-side squad of the Geneseo Mens rugby team.
 New term Fall 2008.